Good to Know: How to Remove Permanent Marker from Glass

 Spotless!
 Now I won’t ever hesitate again to pick up something with permanent marker on the glass.
 For so long I left that stuff at the thrift store because I wasn’t sure if it would come off.
 Now I know!

 Please note that this DIY advice is ONLY for removing permanent marker from glass.
-I can’t comment on how to get permanent marker off any other surface.
+I can’t comment on how to get permanent marker off any other surface, except for how to remove permanent marker from skin!

 This post may contain affiliate links.